NDIS providers: when to complain

 Friends or family members can support you with complaints about your child’s NDIS provider.
 For example, they might listen to your thoughts, go to meetings with you or help you fill out forms.

-If your complaint is about the National Disability Insurance Agency (NDIA), your eligibility for NDIS funding or your NDIS plan, you should contact the NDIA directly.
-You can also contact the Ombudsman’s office about problems with the NDIS Quality and Safeguards Commission, the NDIA, and NDIS local area coordinators, early childhood partners and planners.
+If your complaint is about the National Disability Insurance Agency (NDIA), your child’s eligibility for NDIS funding or your child’s NDIS plan, you should contact the NDIA directly.
+You can also contact the Ombudsman’s office about problems with the NDIS Quality and Safeguards Commission, the NDIA, or local area coordinators, early childhood partners and NDIA planners.
 If you’re not sure who to complain to, you can contact the NDIS Commission and they can direct you to the right place.